unistack-org/micro/README.md

 Micro abstracts away the details of distributed systems.
 Main features:

 - **Dynamic Config** - Load and hot reload dynamic config from anywhere.
-The config interface provides a way to load application level config from any source such as env vars, cmdline, file, consul, vault...
+The config interface provides a way to load application level config from any source such as env vars, cmdline, file, consul, vault, etc...
 You can merge the sources and even define fallbacks.

 - **Data Storage** - A simple data store interface to read, write and delete records.
 It includes support for memory, file and s3.
 State and persistence becomes a core requirement beyond prototyping and Micro looks to build that into the framework.